Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Conclusions

-This study investigates the two common assumptions used in the computational fluid dynamics community: the isotropy and locality of the eddy viscosity embedded in the Boussinesq approximation of the RANS closure.
-To assess these assumptions and quantify the deviation from isotropy and locality, we calculate the eddy viscosity of the turbulent channel flow at $\mathrm{Re}_\tau=180$ using a statistical technique that we recently developed called MFM.
-Quantification of eddy viscosity is performed in the context of GMT equations, which allow us to examine of mean momentum transport in a manner non-intrusive to the underlying transport turbulent flow.
-Using these tools, we quantify eddy viscosity in a tensorial kernel closure form, leading to an exact representation of it.
-More specifically, we compute the leading-order anisotropic eddy viscosity tensor and eddy viscosity tensorial kernel.
-The former is computed by the leading-order MFM while the latter is computed using brute-force MFM.
+This study presents a quantification of non-Boussinesq effects in eddy viscosity in a subclass of turbulent wall-bounded flows.
+The presented analyses is systematically focused on two aspects: anisotropy and nonlocality of momentum mixing.
+To assess these effects and quantify the deviation from Boussinesq limit, we calculated the eddy viscosity of the turbulent channel flow at $\mathrm{Re}_\tau=180$ using a statistical technique that we recently developed called MFM.
+Using MFM, we quantified the leading-order eddy viscosity tensor for the analysis of anisotropy and expanded our study to quantify the eddy viscosity tensorial kernel for the analysis of nonlocality.

-Our results indicate the following: (1) eddy viscosity is highly anisotropic with some elements orders of magnitude larger the nominal eddy viscosity; (2) generated Reynolds stresses are dependent not only on the mean rate of strain but also on mean rate of rotation; (3) leading-order eddy viscosity, which is obtained by neglecting higher spatial moments of the closure kernel, generates a non-symmetric Reynolds stress tensor; and (4) the eddy viscosity kernel is highly nonlocal at the level where some components of the Reynolds stress are influenced by the velocity gradient on the other half of the channel.
+Our results indicate the following: (1) eddy viscosity is highly anisotropic with some elements orders of magnitude larger than the nominal eddy viscosity; (2) the Reynolds stresses reconstructed from this eddy viscosity depends not only on the mean rate of strain but also on mean rate of rotation; (3) leading-order eddy viscosity, which is obtained by neglecting higher spatial moments of the closure kernel, generates a non-symmetric Reynolds stress tensor; and (4) aside from the shear component of the Reynolds stress, $\overline{u^\prime_2 u^\prime_1}$, \corr{which showed a limited level of nonlocality,} the dependence of other components of Reynolds stress on mean velocity gradient is highly nonlocal at the level where some components of the Reynolds stress are influenced by the velocity gradient on the other half of the channel.